oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

     ![Masking policy details page for Mask SDM1 bottom](images/masking-policy-details-bottom.png "Masking policy details page for Mask SDM1 bottom")

-## Task 4: Modify the masking policy
+## Task 4: Modify a masking format to use a fixed number

 Set `SALARY` to be a fixed number, such as 50000.